 The position advertises an unreasonably high salary or other enticing benefits.
 Steer clear of advertisements for any “get-rich-quick” jobs.
 The wording on these job postings could be vague (like “earn money fast”) or specific (like “earn thousands of dollars each month working from home”).
 Also, be wary if the advertised salary seems too high for the role.

-The interview process is easy — too easy.
+The interview process is easy—too easy.
 Say you’re approached by a company that says they found you through LinkedIn.
-You land a Zoom interview for an exciting job opening that same day and are offered the gig on the spot — all they need now is your contact information, Social Security number, and bank account and routing numbers to get you set up on payroll.
+You land a Zoom interview for an exciting job opening that same day and are offered the gig on the spot—all they need now is your contact information, Social Security number, and bank account and routing numbers to get you set up on payroll.
 Feeling rushed, pressured, or surprised by the speed of an interview process are signs that the job is likely a scam.

 Your new “employer” asks you to buy something.
-Whether that “something” is training equipment, tuition for a certification class, or a computer, a legitimate employer would not require you to pay for these items before or upon taking a job — even if they send you a check to cover the costs (remember that fake checks are often part of the scam).
+Whether that “something” is training equipment, tuition for a certification class, or a computer, a legitimate employer would not require you to pay for these items before or upon taking a job—even if they send you a check to cover the costs (remember that fake checks are often part of the scam).

-They ask for PII on the job application.
+They ask for sensitive personal information on the job application.
 Legitimate employers do request your name, address, and contact information on job applications; however, you’ll never need to provide your Social Security number, driver’s license, or bank account information during an interview process.
 If you’re applying for a job in which a background check is required, such as for a government agency, reach out to the central number of the organization or company to verify that the position you’re applying for is legit before continuing.

 Tips for a safe and successful job search